This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

-A cystoscopy is a procedure to look inside of your urethra and bladder using a cystoscope.
-A cystoscope is a small tube with a light and magnifying camera on the end.
-The procedure is used to diagnose and treat conditions of the bladder, urethra, and prostate.
-The procedure is also done to remove stones or blood clots from the urethra or bladder.
-Your healthcare provider may do other tests, such as ureteroscopy, during a cystoscopy.
+A cystoscopy is a procedure to look inside your urethra and bladder using a cystoscope.
+The procedure is used to diagnose and treat conditions of the bladder, urethra, or prostate.

 Seek care immediately if:

 - Your urine turns from pink to red, or you have clots in your urine.

 - You cannot urinate and your bladder feels full.

 - Your pain or burning during urination becomes worse or lasts longer than 1 day.